 As in previous years, the Compensation Committee believed that it was important to provide competitive base salaries for our executives because base salary acts as a primary retention and recruitment tool, and provides the basis for determining other components of compensation such as bonus opportunities, severance and other benefits whose values are derived from base salary levels.
-The Compensation Committee considers, but does not specifically weight, multiple factors in its decisions regarding NEO salaries including individual performance, roles and responsibilities, organizational performance, and competitive data and trends from the peer group, as well as recommendations made by the CEO regarding the other NEOs.
+The Compensation Committee considers, but does not specifically provide weights to multiple factors in its decisions regarding NEO salaries including individual performance, experience, roles, responsibilities, organizational performance, retention, and competitive data and trends from our peer group, as well as related recommendations made by the CEO regarding the other NEOs.

-In 2015, the Compensation Committee considered several general factors, including that, on average, our NEOs have received fairly modest salary increases in the past several years, and during this period our salaried employees generally received a 2.5% annual increase to their respective salaries.
-The Compensation Committee also took into account the CEO's recommendations to (1) reward the NEOs based on the amount of responsibility that they had been assigned and noted specifically that Mr. Festa was continuing to assume additional responsibilities as COO, and (2) continue to align the base salaries of the CFO, COO and CLO.
-The Compensation Committee approved increases to our NEOs' base salaries, effective March 22, 2015.
+In 2016, the Compensation Committee generally granted modest salary increases to our NEOs.
+In making its determinations, the Compensation Committee took into account the factors listed above, together with the CEO's recommendations to reward the NEOs based on their performance and the amount of responsibility that they had been assigned, and noted specifically Mr. Festa's performance and growth in his role as COO.
+The Compensation Committee then approved the increases to our NEOs' base salaries as shown below, effective March 20, 2016.

-The table below shows the current 2015 annual base salary rates for each of our NEOs, and how this rate compared to his 2014 final annual base salary rate:
+The table below shows the current 2016 annual base salary rate and how this rate compared to the 2015 final annual base salary rate for each of our NEOs: